Emily Sun ‘21, Boston Latin School

 However, going back to school also means seeing friends and either playing sports or joining after-school club meetings.
-It was fun having copious amounts of free time, and snacking whenever I wanted, but inevitably school is looming ahead.
+It was fun having tons of free time, and snacking whenever I wanted, but inevitably school is looming ahead.

 As I think about the good and the bad of returning to school, I have some suggestions for how you can make the best of your August before school starts.